sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.11.5 =
+* Fix: Issue with the update database meta keys functionality not working
+* Fix: Compatibility issue between Elementor and Password Visibility toggle
+* Misc: Added support for administrators to assign multiple user roles to their own account through the User Roles feature

 = 3.11.4 =
 * Fix: Compatiblity issue with Elementor templates when displaying success messages
 * Fix: PHP 8 notice coming from a functionality